ceejbot/opsbot/README.md

 #### `new Plugin(opts)`

 The constructor takes an options object.
 The required content of the options is up to the plugin itself.
-The options object will always be present and will always have a [bole](https://github.com/rvagg/bole) logger object in the `log` field.
-It will also have a leveldb instance in the `brain` field; see below.
+The options object will have a leveldb instance in the `brain` field; see below.

 #### `matches(str)`